Report crime or antisocial behaviour

 • an officer may call you to discuss, or visit you to investigate your report

-The community trigger is a process which allows residents to ask the community safety partnership to review the responses to their complaints of antisocial behaviour.
+The ASB case review (formally known as the community trigger) is a process.
+It allows residents to ask the community safety partnership to review the responses to their complaints of antisocial behaviour.
 Registered housing providers (social landlords) are also included.

-The trigger may be used if you believe we have not responded to your complaints.
-It cannot be used to report general crime or ASB.
+You can use the ASB case review if you believe we have not responded to your complaints.
+You cannot use it to report general crime or ASB.

 You can use it if:

-• you have been the victim of ASB or are legitimately acting on the victim’s behalf and you have already reported it to the Council, Police and/or your Registered Housing Provider about three separate incidents in the last 6 months
+• you have been the victim of ASB or are legitimately acting on the victim’s behalf and you have already reported it us, the police and/or your Registered Housing Provider about three separate incidents in the last 6 months

 • you consider there has been no action taken

-• the reported problems have not been acknowledged – no one has contacted the victim to advise what action would be taken
+• no acknowledgement of the reported problems – no one has contacted the victim to advise what action would be taken

 • the reported problems have not been appropriately investigated